Whether you call it bicycling, biking or cycling, the Forest Preserves has a trail for you.

 On this page:

-Bike riders can enjoy over 100 miles of paved trails and over 200 miles of unpaved trails in the Forest Preserves.
+Bicycle riders can enjoy more than 150 miles of paved trails and 200 miles of unpaved trails in the Forest Preserves.

 Trail Rules & Etiquette